Chevrolet Bolt: Charging

-All models of Bolt support standard SAE EV charging plugs, at Level 1 or Level 2 (AC).
-A factory option supports Level 3 (rapid DC) charging with the SAE Combo DC system.
-A portable Level 1 charging adapter is supplied with each Bolt, stowed in a special compartment under the hatchback floor.
+All models of Bolt support standard SAE J1772 EV charging plugs, at Level 1 or Level 2 (AC).
+DC fast charging via the CCS1 connector can be added as a factory option.
+For 2021 model year, the upper trim level ("Premier") was equipped with the CCS1 connector as standard.
+A portable Level 1 EVSE is supplied with each Bolt, stowed in a special compartment under the hatchback floor.
 It is UL Listed to operate at 120 VAC in the US market but is capable of operating at 240 VAC.

-Level 1 (110 VAC) charging supplies roughly 1 kW and adds 3–5 mi of range per hour of charging.
+Level 1 (120 VAC) charging supplies roughly 1 kW and adds 3–5 mi of range per hour of charging.
 Level 2 (240 VAC) charging supplies up to 7.2 kW and adds 20–30 mi of range per hour of charging.
-Level 3 charging with the factory-option 55 kW SAE Combo DC fast charging system can add 150 mi of range per hour.
+The factory-option 55 kW SAE Combo DC fast charging system can add 150 mi of range per hour.
 The Bolt user manual suggests fast-charging to only 80% charge to ensure consistent 50 kW charging.
 The fast charge rate steps down to 38 kW at 56% charge and again to 24 kW at 68% charge.
 Above 85%, the charge rate varies from 16 kW to 0 kW.

+With the 2022 refresh, the on-board AC charger was upgraded to a maximum rate of 11.5 kW and the CCS1 connector was made standard, although DC fast charging remained limited to a maximum rate of 55 kW.

 Tires

 The Bolt EV is delivered with self-sealing tires whose interior surfaces are coated with a sticky compound to automatically seal small leaks and punctures in the tread area.
 There is no spare tire, nor is there a built-in place to store one.
-The car is equipped with a digital Tire Pressure Monitoring System to warn the driver if a tire is leaking, and a portable air compressor kit is supplied as an optional part.
+The car is equipped with a digital tire-pressure monitoring system to warn the driver if a tire is leaking, and a portable air compressor kit is supplied as an optional part.
 Under the rear hatchback cargo deck, there is a space that can be used to store an undersized spare, and some owners carry a compatible Chevrolet Cruze spare tire there.